EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > Work: They've not worked full-time in a remote environment before,
 > but have worked remotely on their team for up to a week at a time.
 > They enjoyed it and felt productive during that time.
+> In 1:1s, we'll want to keep an eye on focus and communication levels
+> to help them through that transition to meet expectations.
 >
 > Growth: They would like to grow in technical leadership skills, such as mentorship, giving good feedback, and breaking down complex tasks.
 >
-> Compensation: They seemed amenable to our compensation range for the position,
+> Compensation: They were amenable to our compensation range for the position,
 > but would prefer higher equity and lower salary, given a choice.
 >
 > Deal Breakers: Not interested in working somewhere that uses "go fast and break things"